LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 1. Change pump battery.
 Low pump battery will cause radio communications to fail.
 1. Use the `Change Time` command in the pump menu to update the pump's clock.
 If you've accidentally changed the pump's time in the pump itself, this will get the Loop app and pump back in sync.
 1. If using a x23 or x54 pump, try deleting all the IDs under the "Other Devices" submenu in the pump's "Connect Devices" menu.
-Then go to the Device menu and use the MySentry pairing command to get a fresh ID issued.
+Then go to the RileyLink menu and use the MySentry pairing command to get a fresh ID issued.
 Follow the directions listed in the MySentry pairing command's screen to scan for devices.
 A fresh ID can help prevent recurring red loops for x23 and x54 users, particularly if they started to occur after a recent Loop update.
 1. Make sure the following are checked in the pump:
     * Your pump cannot be suspended.
 Resume insulin deliveries.
     * Temp basal type must be set to unit/hour, not percent, in pump's Basal menu.